Disney has three main category of resorts, and in this guide, we’re talking about the best Disney moderate resorts, as well as the cons of each one.

 They’re not as cheap as the Disney values, but not as expensive as the Deluxes.

-Moderate resorts at Disney are hugely popular with families, as well as guests on budgets who can’t afford the fancy luxury of a Deluxe Disney resort, but want to splurge just a little bit.
+Moderate resorts or moderate hotels at Disney are hugely popular with families, as well as guests on budgets who can’t afford the fancy luxury of a Deluxe Disney resort, but want to splurge just a little bit.

 In this guide, we’ll talk about each one, as well as whether or not they’re worth it in general, because they are so different and there’s a lot to unpack.

 The moderate Disney resorts are:

 - Disney’s Coronado Springs Resort

 - The Cabins at Disney’s Fort Wilderness

 Moderate resorts come with most of the amenities you’ll need, but there are just a few things I like to pack in addition.

 - Mesh bag like this one for laundry, which lets it air out and is larger than the ones offered in the room

 - Disney window stickers like these ones, as it’s popular to decorate your windows (all Disney Moderate rooms open to the outside so people can see your window walking by)